Lee-Wei-Jie/ICT2x01_P1-8/README.md

 ```
 pip install flask
 ```
-4. To start hosting the webpage, change the directory of the cloned project in command prompt and enter "python .\main.py" OR click on the "run" button.
+4. hange the directory of the cloned project in command prompt and enter "cd Webpage" to go into the directory of the Webpage.
+To start hosting the webpage, enter "python .\main.py" OR click on the "run" button.
 ```
+cd Webpage
 python .\main.py
 ```